2019 Northeast Grand Prix: Background

-On July 11th, 2019, IMSA released a technical bulletin regarding the Balance of Performance for the race.
+On July 11, 2019, IMSA released a technical bulletin regarding the Balance of Performance for the race.
 The GT Le Mans (GTLM) balance of performance constraints would remain as they were in the previous round at Canadian Tire Motorsport Park.
 In the GT Daytona (GTD) class, after winning the previous round, the BMW M6 GT3 was given a power reduction of 12 horsepower, as well as a 2-liter fuel capacity reduction and a restriction of turbo boost.
 The Ferrari 488 GT3 and the Porsche 911 GT3 R were made 10 and five kilograms lighter, respectively.

+Before the race, Earl Bamber and Laurens Vanthoor led the GTLM Drivers' Championship with 186 points, ahead of Patrick Pilet and Nick Tandy in second.
+In GTD, Mario Farnbacher and Trent Hindman led the Drivers' Championship with 151 points; the duo held a nineteen-point advantage over Frankie Montecalvo and Townsend Bell in second followed by Bill Auberlen and Robby Foley with 123 points in third.
+Porsche and Acura were leading their respective Manufacturers' Championships, while Porsche GT Team and Meyer Shank Racing each led their own Teams' Championships.

 Entries

-On July 10th, 2019, the entry list for the event was released, featuring 22 cars.
-There were eight cars entered in GTLM, and 14 in GTD.
+A total 21 cars took part in the event split across two classes.
+There were eight cars entered in GTLM, and 13 in GTD.
 The most notable change to the grid included the return of Blancpain GT World Challenge America full-time team Wright Motorsports, with drivers Anthony Imperato and Porsche Junior Professional driver Matt Campbell.
 Pfaff Motorsports regular driver Scott Hargrove would sit out the Lime Rock Park event as well as the following event at Road America, replaced instead by Porsche Junior driver Dennis Olsen for the Lime Rock event.
-Olsen and Campbell are set to switch places for Road America.
-Due to this event happening 50 years and one day after the Apollo 11 moon landing, GTD team Magnus Racing decided to commemorate the anniversary of the mission by launching a one-off livery designed to look like the Saturn V rocket, and run under the number 11.
+Olsen and Campbell would switch places for Road America.
+Due to this event happening 50 years and one day after the Apollo 11 Moon landing, GTD team Magnus Racing decided to commemorate the anniversary of the mission by launching a one-off livery designed to look like the Saturn V rocket, and run under the number 11.
 As Magnus Racing usually ran under car number 44, the team received special dispensation by IMSA to count the points they would score as number 11 towards their full-season points under number 44.

-Race report
+Practice

+There were three practice sessions preceding the start of the race on Saturday, one on Friday morning and two on Friday afternoon.
+The first session on Friday morning lasted 90 minutes while the second session on Friday afternoon lasted one hour.
+The third session on Friday afternoon lasted one hour.